About Work Experience Contact

 🛠️

-Identified and corrected a database bug that an external IT contractor could not resolve.
-Added validation to prevent recurrence.
+Identified and corrected a database bug an external IT contractor could not resolve.
+Added uniqueness validation to prevent recurrence.
+Ready to deploy.

 📦

-Pricing, stockist locator, and technical resources all surfaced.
-Validated with international distributors - they found files without guidance.
+Stockist locator with region filtering, trade login, and technical resources surfaced.
+Validated with international distributors during factory walkthroughs.
+They found files without guidance.

 🏷

-Hunza and LuxR merged into one cohesive site.
+Hunza and LuxR merged into one cohesive site with a consistent design system.
 Awaiting management sign-off to replace the current broken experience.

 14